(Update: Weeknd was granted summary judgment. See note at bottom of this month old post.)

 So I’ll look forward to seeing how this goes.
 And I’ll try to come back and fortify this with some written examples of my thinking.
 But leaving it here for now, and of course, welcome your thoughts.

 **** Already I can update this a little… the James Bond theme that’s relevant is from “The World Is Not Enough.”
-The “someone” who mentioned it was “Complete Music Update,” (great site) and it has more specifically in common than the more general idea that was passing through my head.
-I still think I can find a classic James Bond motif that David Arnold was thinking about when he wrote The World Is Not Enough’.
-It will come to me.
+The “someone” who mentioned it was “Complete Music Update,” (great site) and it has more specifically in common than that more general idea that was passing through my head.